PJ427/PyBer_Analysis/README.md

 ## Results:

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ![](Resources/Fig 1.
 PyBer Analysis.PNG)

+As shown in the figure above the ride-sharing data includes: total rides, total drivers, total fares, average fare by ride and average fare per driver by city type.
+While Urban types generate more rides and fares the data shows that the cost is higher as we move away from urban areas.
+This is attributed to the the decrease in population and the distance one has to travel out.

 ##Summary: